Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 It is only recommended to adjust these items in the following scenarios:

-- The number of canvases on the page is significantly higher than the default budget
+- The page has significantly more canvases than the default budget

 - Single frame volume is too large, requiring compression of dimensions or byte count